 - If a course of instruction is discontinued by the school and this, for a valid reason, prevents the student from completing the course.

 Enrollment in a course may be canceled by the student at any time after the execution of the Course Enrollment Agreement up through the day before the scheduled Start Date of the class.
 Upon the scheduled Start Date, students who elect to cancel within 7 calendar days of enrolling will receive a full refund.
 Enrollment cancelations under these circumstances will result in a full refund of any course tuition and required fees paid.
 Aspen University provides additional consideration for students that have had extenuating circumstances, such as a student illness or accident, death in family, or other circumstances beyond the student’s control.

-A student can withdraw from a course by submitting the Course Withdrawal form in the Student Portal, or by contacting their Academic Advisor or the Office of the Registrar.
+A student can withdraw from a course by submitting the Course Withdrawal form in the Student Portal, or by contacting his or her Academic Advisor.
 Depending upon the date of withdrawal, there may be a refund of tuition and fees.
 All money due to the student will be refunded within 30 days of the effective date of the withdrawal.
-A course withdrawal may be recorded as a “W” or, “WA” on the student’s transcript and may affect the student’s financial aid status.
+A course withdrawal may be recorded as a “W” or, “WA” on the student’s transcript and may impact the student’s financial aid status.
 The determination of a course withdrawal will be effective on the earliest of the following: